-As bullying is not a one off incident, repetition of incidents involving the same child(ren) need to be monitored and tracked over time to determine whether bullying is occurring.
-Therefore we will follow the attached 5 step procedure to ensure that incidents are monitored fortnightly and acted upon if necessary.
+As bullying is not a one off incident, repetition of incidents involving the same child(ren) need to be monitored and tracked over time to determine whether bullying is occuring. (including cyber-bullying) Therefore we will follow the attached 5 step procedure to ensure that incidents are monitored fortnightly and acted upon if necessary.
 Information from parents also is integrated into this procedure.

-■ Unkind behaviour towards other children
+Unkind behaviour towards other children